YueWu710/YueWu710.github.io/_pages/about.md

 I am pursuing a master's degree in Quantitative and Systems Biology at Northwestern University ('26) after completing my B.A. in Biology at UC Santa Barbara (June 2025).
 I have received training in both computational methods and molecular experiments.

 Scroll down to see the display of my projects results.
-The page is currently under refinement and expected to finish by Dec 3 CST.
+The page is currently under refinement and expected to finish by end of Dec 2nd.

 Infer Causal Drivers of Skin Cell Differentiation